Just-in-Time: Training-Free Spatial Acceleration for Diffusion Transformers¶

 Overall Architecture¶

-Rather than using a fixed grid pattern, an importance map is computed from the local variance of the velocity field:
+Rather than selecting anchor tokens in a fixed grid pattern, ITA uses the local variance of the velocity field to measure how "active" each region is:

 Key Experimental Results¶